sanathNU/TechnicaInsania/_posts/2025-05-24-Thoughts-on-Narlikar.md

 ## **Thoughts From the Book**

 They say, “Don’t judge a book by its cover,” but here I am, judging a person by their _book_.
 It was the first time I came across a professor with a veteran scientific background who also had an academic interest in Sanskrit and wasn’t just bluffing it.
-He could actually read it in its original form (or at least read the decryptions of those who did).
-The only other person I’ve seen do this is [Amartya Sen](https://en.wikipedia.org/wiki/Amartya_Sen).
+He could actually read it in its original form (or at least read the decryptions of those who did.
+The only other person I’ve seen do this is [Amartya Sen](https://en.wikipedia.org/wiki/Amartya_Sen)).

 He makes calm, common-sense arguments against the glorified takes about India’s so-called “golden past.”
 That’s when I realized the “great civilization” argument was kinda moot.

 He also introduces the idea of "_Parishishta_" ([परिशिष्ट](https://en.wikipedia.org/wiki/Pari%C5%9Bi%E1%B9%A3%E1%B9%ADa)) -  things added at the end , and how later writers often appended their own ideas to ancient texts to claim them as part of the original.
-That blew my mind.
-It wasn’t just a critique of mythology, it was a systemic critique of how we handle legacy and legitimacy.
+The whole idea just sat with me differently.
+People have been stapling their own ideas onto old texts for centuries, and we just... bought it.

 But there are two passages from the book that haven’t left my head since[^1].
 The first is this story: